-- (a) over 30 kV and up to and including 110 kV; or - (b) 22kV, if that voltage is used within the network in the role or manner of a subtransmission voltage in relation to expenditure, means expenditure on assets where the primary driver is a change in demand or generation on a part of the network which results in a requirement for either additional capacity to meet this demand or additional investment to maintain current security and/or quality of supply standards due to the increased demand.
+- (a) relates directly to that initial interruption; or - (b) occurs as part of the process of restoring supply of electricity lines services following that initial interruption in relation to expenditure, means expenditure on assets where the primary driver is a change in demand or generation on a part of the network which results in a requirement for either additional capacity to meet this demand or additional investment to maintain current security and/or quality of supply standards due to the increased demand.
 This expenditure category includes expenditure on assets associated with SCADA and telecommunications assets.